Geonkick-Synthesizer/geonkick/doc/Documentation.md

 #### Kit output channels

-There are maximum 16 output stereo channels to which the user can map the percussion.
+There are maximum 16 stereo audio output channels to which the user can map the percussion.
 When adding new percussion by default it will be mapped to channel 1.

+Note:
+    Standalone supports only 1 stereo channel.

 Issues:
-   - changing the percussion channel may cause abrupt interruption of sound during playing, and sharp start of playing thought the next selected channel.
+     Chhanging the percussion channel may cause abrupt interruption of sound during playing, and sharp start of playing thought the next selected channel.
 This may cause unpleasant sound.